sylodev/community-actions/Functions/LEGACY_Brian-NumberParser/README.md

 # Number Parser
 This function parses your input into a valid number.
-Very useful when working with number-based user inputs like a calculator for example.
-The parser supports the following:

 **Examples:**
 * **Input:** `/parse parameter:100k`\